hedyhli/spsrv/README.md

 * `CGIPaths=["cgi/"]`: list of paths where world-executable files will be run as CGI processes.
 These paths would be checked if it prefix the requested path.
 For the default value, a request of `/cgi/hi.sh` (requesting to `./public/cgi/hi.sh`, for example) will run `hi.sh` script if it's world executable.
 * `usercgiEnable=false`: enable running user's CGI scripts too.
 This is dangerous as spsrv does not (yet) change the Uid of the CGI process, hence the process would be ran by the same user that is running the server, which could mean write access to configuration files, etc. Note that this option will be assumed `false` if `userdirEnable` is set to `false`.
 Which means if user directories are not enabled, there will be no per-user CGI.

+Check out some example configuraton in the [examples/](examples/) directory.

 ## CLI

 You can override values in config file if you supply them from the command line: